lyokato/sinatra-formkeeper/README.md

 ```

 Rack request handle such type of name (exp: field_name[]) as Array.
-For this type of input, use 'checkbox' method.
+For this type of input, use 'selection' method.
 In this case, you must use :count constraints instead of :present.

 #### combination